FederatedAI/FATE/doc/develop_guide.md

    }.
         What's more, if this module does not need federation, which means all parties start a same program file, "guest|host|arbiter" is another way to define the role keys.

-Take toy_examples to explain too, users can find it in federatedml/conf/setting/_conf/SecureAddExample.json
+Take hetero-lr to explain too, users can find it in federatedml/conf/setting_conf/HeteroLR.json

 If users want to use toy_example using fate_flow, it should use module "SecureAddExample"